 The University participates in the National Student Loan Clearinghouse (NSLC).
 The enrollment status of all matriculated students is reported monthly to the NSLC.
 Most loan companies seek and obtain enrollment information from the NSLC; therefore, loan deferment forms are rarely necessary.
-When additional verification is needed, forms requiring a signature from a School official confirming student status, enrollment dates, etc., should be submitted to the Registrar's Office for signature.
+When additional verification is needed, forms requiring a signature from a School official confirming student status, enrollment dates, etc., should be submitted to the SON Registrar's Office for signature.
 The Registrar forwards the completed form to the appropriate institution and retains a copy in the student file.

 Tuition Benefits for Employees of the University.
-For the most updated tuition benefits information, visit http://www.rochester.edu/working/hr/benefits/tuition Students enrolled at least half-time may apply for federal student loans to cover any portion of charges not covered by tuition benefits.
+For the most updated tuition benefits information, visit the Tuition Benefits website.
+Students enrolled at least half-time (6 credits or more) may apply for federal student loans to cover any portion of charges not covered by tuition benefits.

 Federal and Private Loans.
-Financial aid awards are determined by the Financial Aid Office in Wallis Hall on the River Campus.
+The Financial Aid Office in Wallis Hall on the River Campus determines financial aid awards.
 The Financial Aid Office processes applications for both federal and private loans.
 Federal loans are offered through the William D. Ford Direct Loan program, while private loans are offered through individual lenders.
-In order to apply for federal loans, students must complete the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/ (School Code 02894) and complete a Masters Promissory Note (MPN) and entrance Counseling at https://studentaid.gov/ etc., should be forwarded to the Financial Aid Coordinator in SON.
-Scholarship opportunities are listed on the School of Nursing website.
+To apply for federal loans, students must complete the Free Application for Federal Student Aid (FAFSA) (School Code 02894) and complete a Master's Promissory Note (MPN) and Entrance Counseling.

 Questions regarding the financial aid application process or loan eligibility should be directed to the Financial Aid Office at 585-275-3226.
-Appointments can also be scheduled for you to speak with your financial aid counselor by calling the Financial Aid Office directly or by using their Calendly link on Financial Aid's Contact page https://www.rochester.edu/financial-aid/contact-us/
+Appointments can also be scheduled for you to speak with your financial aid counselor by calling the Financial Aid Office directly or by using their Calendly link on Financial Aid's Contact page.

 Scholarships/Grants for Baccalaureate Students.
 Scholarships or grants are awarded to students by the School of Nursing and will be included in a financial aid award package.
-Any problems with scholarships/application materials,
+Any problems with scholarships/application materials, etc., should be forwarded to the SON Scholarships Team.
+Scholarship opportunities are listed on the SON website.

 Scholarships/Grants for Graduate Students.
 Scholarships or grants are awarded to students by the School of Nursing and will be included in a financial aid award package.
-Please contact the SON Financial Aid Coordinator in SON with any questions concerning fellowships, stipends, and grants for specific areas of education/training.
+Please contact the SON Scholarships Team with any questions concerning fellowships, stipends, and grants for specific areas of education/training.